learn-co-curriculum/phase-0-pac-3-intro/README.md

 This process of bundling up small atoms into a _function_ is called "abstraction."
 "Abstraction" comes from the Latin word for "to pull away."
 When we're further away, many details are hard to see.
 Only the most relevant shapes are recognizable.
-For example, when you're on an airplane and are over a city the details of the cars below — the mileage, what's in the cup holder, the make or model — are invisible, they're not _essential_.
+For example, when you're on an airplane overlooking a city, the details of the cars below — the mileage, what's in the cup holder, the make or model — are invisible; they're not _essential_.
 But what we may be able to see is the vehicle type (car vs. truck) or the color of the car.
 By abstracting we see what's true at a higher level, or more _generally_.